HQSquantumsimulations/struqture/documentation/src/physical_types/spins.md

 \\]
 with the rate matrix \\(\Gamma_{j,k}\\) and the Lindblad operator \\(L_{j}\\).

-To describe the pure noise part of the Lindblad equation one needs the rate matrix in a well defined basis of Lindblad operators.
-We use `DecoherenceProducts` as the operator base.
 To describe spin noise we use the Lindblad equation with \\(\hat{H}=0\\).

+Therefore, to describe the pure noise part of the Lindblad equation one needs the rate matrix in a well defined basis of Lindblad operators.
+We use `DecoherenceProducts` as the operator basis.

 The rate matrix and with it the Lindblad noise model is saved as a sum over pairs of `DecoherenceProducts`, giving the operators acting from the left and right on the density matrix.
 In programming terms the object `SpinLindbladNoiseOperator` is given by a HashMap or Dictionary with the tuple (`DecoherenceProduct`, `DecoherenceProduct`) as keys and the entries in the rate matrix as values.